Adham Al-Quraishi

-Adham Mohammad Salem Al-Quraishi (أدهم القريشي; born 7 March 1995) is a Jordanian professional footballer who plays as a full-back for Jordanian Pro League side Al-Hussein and the Jordan national team.
+Adham Mohammad Salem Al-Quraishi (أدهم القريشي; born 7 March 1995) is a Jordanian professional footballer who plays as a Right back for Al-Hussein and the Jordan national team.

 Club career

 Al-Wehdat

 Born in Zarqa, Al-Quraishi began his career at Al-Wehdat.

 Al-Salt

 On 5 November 2019, Al-Quraishi moved from Al-Wehdat to Al-Salt.
 He was among the main contributors to Al-Salt's AFC Cup campaign, as well as finishing third in the 2021 Jordanian Pro League season.

 Al-Hussein

 On 6 January 2022, Al-Quraishi moved from Al-Salt to Al-Hussein.

 He became among the main contributors to Al-Hussein's first ever Jordanian Pro League trophy in the 2023–24 season, as well as participate in the AFC Champions League Two the following season.

 On 24 July, Al-Quraishi renewed his contract with Al-Hussein on a two-year contract.

 On 2 February 2025, Al-Quraishi scored a goal during the first leg of the 2024 Jordan Super Cup, against his former club Al-Wehdat.
 He would later go on to win the competition.